Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 It is easy to see that balls defined in this way are actually open: \begin{lem}[\coqref{metric\_open}{/formalization/Hyperspace/MetricSubsets.v}{118}] For all $c : X$ and $n : \dN$, the subsets $\ball(c,n)$ are open in the sense of \autoref{def:open-closed}. \end{lem}

-For a Polish space we can use the fact that $X$ is separable to choose a point from an open set. \begin{lem}[\coqref{separable\_open\_choice}{/formalization/Hyperspace/MetricSubsets.v}{79}] Let $X$ be a Polish space and suppose $U :\subseteq X$ is open and (classically) nonempty.
+For a Polish space we can use separability to choose a point from an open set. \begin{lem}[\coqref{separable\_open\_choice}{/formalization/Hyperspace/MetricSubsets.v}{79}] Let $X$ be a Polish space and suppose $U :\subseteq X$ is open and (classically) nonempty.
 Then we can nondeterministically choose an element from the dense subset that is contained in $U$.
 That is,